labmaterial/adbguides-QA/atp-data-pump-migration/atp-data-pump-migration.md

     *connect\_string* - Connect string obtained from database console, it would be something like myDatabase_high

-    *directory* - Leave as shown above
+    *directory* - Leave as shown above for default or create your own directory object in database

     *dumpfile* - Use swift URL.
 If your .dmp file is in Ashburn, simply replace tenancy and bucket name